U.S. Army Leaders Dedicate Peace Garden at Solomon Elementary

-Col. Rachel Sullivan, Command Sgt.
+SCHOFIELD BARRACKS, Hawai’i – On Monday, Aug.
+26, 2024, U.S. Army Garrison Commander Col. Rachel Sullivan, Command Sgt.
 Maj.
 Derek Wise, and Lt.
-Col. Long from the 29th Brigade Engineer Battalion represented the U.S. Army during the dedication of the Friendship Peace Garden at Solomon Elementary School.
-This event was a key community engagement, honoring the legacy of the late Vice Principal Tricia Adams, whose contributions to the school and military community were celebrated.
+Col. Long of the 29th Brigade Engineer Battalion (BEB) attended a dedication ceremony at Solomon Elementary School.
+The event marked the official opening of the Friendship Peace Garden, dedicated in memory of Vice Principal Tricia Adams, who passed away earlier this year.

+Principal Thomas Swan highlighted the garden’s significance, stating it embodies the school’s ideals and core values, fostering peace, friendship, and a connection with the military community.
+The garden features several symbolic elements, including a bridge representing life’s transitions, a friendship bench for conflict resolution, a rock river symbolizing life’s flow, and a pagoda lantern to guide the path forward.
+These features aim to provide a space for reflection, relationship-building, and emotional support for students, staff, and the broader community.

+The dedication ceremony emphasized the lasting impact of Vice Principal Adams, who was remembered for her positive influence and dedication to fostering strong relationships within the school.
+Her legacy lives on through the garden, which serves as a place for the community to gather, reflect, and grow together.

 |Date Taken: